-The international and national cooperation proposed in the application and the related mobility of researchers are part of the scientific review of the application.
-Mobility aspects are also taken into account when funding decisions are made.
+The international and national cooperation proposed in the application and the related mobility of researchers will be reviewed as part of the scientific review of the application.
+Mobility is also taken into account when funding decisions are made.
 Familiarise yourself with the policies of the research council to which you will submit your application.

 Describe your international and national mobility in the online application on the tab ‘Mobility’.
-The mobility description has three parts: 1) Mobility requirement, 2) Other previous mobility and 3) Planned mobility.
+The mobility description has three parts: the mobility requirement, other previous mobility and planned mobility.

 1. Mobility requirement

-In the September 2020 call, we will take into account that the COVID-19 pandemic may have interrupted or cancelled a mobility period.
-If you have been unable to meet the mobility requirement due to COVID-19 (e.g. the foreign organisation has not been able to commit to acting as host), you must describe the reasons and be able to provide proof.
-Provide the reasons described above in the application under ‘Mobility’.
-After the call deadline, please provide relevant certificates (e.g. airline tickets or invitation) in the application’s additional information.
+- Interruption of mobility period or cancellation of agreed mobility period due to Covid-19.
+If you have been unable to meet the mobility requirement due to Covid-19 (e.g. a foreign organisation has not been able to commit to acting as host), you must describe the reasons and be able to provide proof.
+Enter the justifications under ‘Mobility’ in the application form.
+Attach the relevant documents (e.g. invitation and airline tickets) on the tab ‘Appendices’ under ‘Mobility requirement, documents’.
+Name the attachment as follows: yoursurname_mobility.

 2. Other previous mobility (if relevant)